DeveloperPaul123/periodic-function/README.md

 ### WIP Items

-Performance on MacOS is currently not up to my standards.
-This is actively being investigated.
+:construction: MacOS support is still a WIP. :construction: